 Performing duties as a reading/math tutors.
 (Assignments may actually be made with the assistance of the School of Education/BVU.)

 Assignments may vary from each school.
 It is best to check with each individual school for required duties.

-Telephone and personal customer contact, computer data entry of depositions and incident/arrest information, photocopying, filing, typing, and mailings.
+Telephone and personal customer contact related to public safety or emergency response, computer data entry of depositions and incident/arrest information, photocopying, filing, typing, and mailings.

 Basic library and clerical work, including customer service; checking out library materials; shelving library materials telephone and in-person reference; and other duties.